HomeESA by StateESA Letter Texas

 +

 It is, as long as a Texas-licensed mental health professional actually evaluates you.
-The law cares about licensure and a real assessment, not the format, so a telehealth visit produces a letter that is just as valid in Texas as an in-person one.
+The law cares about licensure and a real assessment, not the format, so a telehealth visit produces a letter that’s just as valid in Texas as an in-person one.

 Will my Texas landlord have to accept my ESA letter?